 If you have picked an apple from the organic section of your grocery store, you probably thought it would improve your health.
 And if you do not, you can join the camp, which believes that the potential health benefits of going organic do not outweigh the literal costs.

 But what if the benefits include weight loss?
 Here we examine how eating organic can impact your lean endeavors.
-Whether you opt for bio or not is ultimately up to you.
+Whether you opt for bio or over the counter weight loss pills & diet supplements is ultimately up to you.

 More nutrients, better weight?